1. Home

 Ask Anything Related Or Contribute Your Thoughts

-Norah 2 days ago
+Jules 2 months ago

 I was glad to see that the exam emphasized practical, real-world scenarios.
 One question involved a broken printer, and I had to identify the correct steps to troubleshoot and resolve the issue, drawing on my knowledge of hardware and software interactions.